slackapi/deno-slack-sdk/docs/events.md

 ## Events

-Custom Events provide Schema validation for an App's [message metadata](https://api.slack.com/metadata).
+Custom Events provide a way for Apps to validate [message metadata](https://api.slack.com/metadata) against a pre-defined schema.

 ### Defining a Event